 Bluehost has been an official WordPress-recommended host for over a decade.
 Several practical factors back up that endorsement.

-Bluehost is built around WordPress.
-Their Managed WordPress plans include automatic core and plugin updates, daily backups, and staging environments so you can test changes safely before they go live.
-Shared, VPS, and Dedicated plans are also available for different budget levels.
+Bluehost’s Managed WordPress plans include automatic core and plugin updates, daily backups, and staging environments so you can test changes before they go live.
+Their shared plans also come with pre-configured WordPress settings tuned for performance, which removes a step that catches out many first-time site owners on generic hosting.

 Support is available 24 hours a day, 7 days a week by chat and phone.
-Bluehost also includes a free domain name for the first year and a free SSL certificate on all plans, which is worth noting for anyone watching costs.
+Bluehost also includes a free domain name for the first year and a free SSL certificate on all plans.
+One reason Bluehost consistently ranks highly with beginners is that it is easy to use, with all controls reachable within a few clicks and no need to touch a command line.

 What Are the Alternatives to Bluehost for WordPress?

 Bluehost is not the only strong option.
-Several other hosts also support WordPress well:
+Several other hosts also support WordPress well, each with a different focus.

-• Hostinger: One of the most affordable options available, with WordPress plans starting under $3 a month.
-Read our Hostinger review for a full breakdown of plans and performance.
+Hostinger is one of the most affordable options available, with WordPress plans starting under $3 a month.
+Beyond the price, Hostinger has invested heavily in performance infrastructure over the past few years, so the low cost does not necessarily mean slow speeds.
+Read our Hostinger review for a full breakdown of plans and real-world performance.

-• Kinsta: A premium managed WordPress host built on Google Cloud infrastructure, starting at $35/month.
-Better suited to high-traffic sites where raw speed is worth the additional cost.
+Kinsta is a premium managed WordPress host built on Google Cloud infrastructure, with plans starting at $35 per month.
+It is better suited to high-traffic sites where raw speed and uptime reliability are worth the additional cost.
+Kinsta also provides a clean, purpose-built dashboard rather than cPanel, which experienced users tend to prefer.
 See our Kinsta review and Kinsta hosting guide for plans, pricing, and features.

 WordPress will work equally well on any host that meets the minimum server requirements: PHP 8.1 or higher, MySQL 8.0 or MariaDB 10.5 or higher, and HTTPS support.